 However, I have my techniques for freezing stock and other liquids like soups and sauces, which I will share with you guys below.

-Right container is the key
+The right container is the key.

 1 Glass containers